BLOG |

 For global companies with regional projects, this can result in missed deadlines, revenue loss, and higher costs when re-entering the market in the future.

-This is where an Employer of Record (EOR) becomes a strategic asset.
+This is where professional employment services become a strategic asset.

-An EOR legally employs your staff on your behalf, ensuring full compliance with Thai labor laws.
-While your Thai entity is closed, your employees continue working—just under the EOR’s legal structure.
+A professional employment provider legally employs your staff on your behalf, ensuring full compliance with Thai labor laws.
+While your Thai entity is closed, your employees continue working—just under the provider's legal structure.

 Here's how it works: